Key Takeaways

 General Accounting Certifications

 Professional certifications can benefit every type of accountant.
-Read on to explore some versatile general accounting certifications that can help propel your career forward.
+Explore some versatile general accounting certifications that can help propel your career forward.

 Certified Internal Auditor (CIA)

-Internal auditors analyze clients’ financial records to ensure compliance, monitor financial risks, and increase efficiency.
-Candidates with an associate-level accounting degree or higher may pursue the certified internal auditor (CIA) credential through the Institute of Internal Auditors.
-According to the Institute, CIAs earn an average of $38,000 more each year than their uncertified peers.
+Internal auditors analyze clients' financial records to ensure compliance, monitor financial risks, and increase efficiency.
+Candidates with associate-level accounting degrees or higher may pursue the certified internal auditor (CIA) credential through the Institute of Internal Auditors.
+According to Payscale data from May 2024, CIAs earn an average of more than $31,000 more each year than their uncertified peers.

 Certified Public Accountant (CPA)

-The versatile CPA designation is highly sought after and often the first credential new graduates seek before pursuing more specialized certifications.
-The test includes sections on auditing and attestation, business environment and concepts, financial accounting and reporting, and regulation.
+The versatile, sought-after CPA designation is often the first credential new graduates seek before pursuing more specialized certifications.
+The required exam includes sections on auditing and attestation, financial accounting and reporting, and taxation and regulation.
+The fourth section allows test-takers to choose from three disciplines: business analysis and reporting, information systems and control, and tax compliance and planning.

 Specialized Certifications